GPCR-ModSim/pymodsim/README.md

 ### Execution Modules

 - **commands.py**.
-Defines the Commands and Wrapper objects. * Commands will load the  objects to be modeled, the modeling recipe, and run it. * Wrapper is a  proxy for the commands.
+Defines the Commands and Wrapper objects.
+Commands will load the objects, recipes, and run them.
+Wrapper is a proxy for the commands.
 When a recipe entry is sent to it this returns the command to be run.
+- **modprep.py**.
+Runs commands using the *modeller* module.

 ### Executable